-Available only on Si model The digital clock displays the time with the ignition switch ON (II).
-To see the time with the ignition off, press and hold the wide button under the clock.
+The digital clock displays the time with the ignition switch ON (II).
 To set the clock:

 - 1. Turn the ignition switch ON (II) to display the time. - 2.
-Swing down the front cover of the wide button under the clock display.
-You will see HOUR, MIN., and RESET buttons.
+To set the hour, press and hold the H button until the hour advances to the desired hour.